 |Western Colorado||2/12th (17%) survived the remainder being killed|

-I have embedded the following video on both the mountain lion attack page and the mountain lion sounds page as it covers both aspects as well as showing a mountain lion cub being “trained” by its mother.
-When mountain lion cubs learn to hunt they walk slowly and scan either side of the trail.
+When mountain lion cubs learn to hunt, they walk slowly and scan either side of the trail.
 The cubs recognise prey by (a) its movement (b) the scent trails left by prey (c) the sound of the prey (d) and their experience in having eaten a certain kind of prey before provided by the mother.
 At about six months of age young mountain lions start to hunt with their mother but they don’t accompany her all the time.
 In fact, in Utah, a study found that cubs less than seven months old were with their mother about 19% of the time.

 The Mother’s Role